 The Passport debit is exactly like a traditional debit card linked to your chequing account, but lets you earn up to 1 Scotia Rewards point for every $5 spent.
 Points can be redeemed for a variety of rewards including hotels, flights, gift cards, and merchandise from retailers such as Apple and Best Buy.
 Movie lovers can also convert Scotia Rewards points to Scene points, and vice versa.

 The Passport debit card can be linked to one of three Scotiabank chequing accounts:

 Doubling up on rewards

-At up to 1 point earned for every $5 spent, the rewards for this debit card aren’t as competitive as what you would earn with one of the best rewards credit cards.
-That said, if you’re confident you can use a credit card responsibly and pay it off every single month, you could leverage the Scotiabank Passport debit card to earn even more points by pairing it with Scotia Rewards-linked credit cards such as the Scotiabank Passport Visa Infinite or the Scotiabank Gold American Express, which have much more competitive points-earning schemes and allow you to earn a meaningful volume of rewards much faster.
+At up to 1 point earned for every $5 spent, the rewards for this debit card aren’t as competitive as what you would earn with one of Canada’s best credit cards.
+That said, if you’re confident you can use a credit card responsibly and pay it off every single month, you could leverage the Scotiabank Passport debit card to earn even more points by pairing it with a Scotiabank credit card such as the Scotiabank Passport Visa Infinite or the Scotiabank Gold American Express, which have much more competitive points-earning schemes and allow you to earn a meaningful volume of Scotia Rewards points much faster.

 Whether you use the Scotiabank Passport debit card as your primary or secondary source of rewards points, this debit card is a good way to make your everyday purchases work for you.

 - Best Travel Credit Cards in Canada for 2018

 - Benefits You Should Look For in a Chequing Account